godevsig/grepo/perf/topid/README.md

 - one system should start one gshell daemon, gshell daemon is responsible to run gshell apps(.go files) locally and remotely.
-Each daemon in the network is identified by provider ID, see below output, `00e3df230009` is the provider ID that can be used to run gshell apps on that system, from another `gshell daemon` system.
+Each daemon in the network is identified by provider ID, see below output, `00e3df230009` is the provider ID that can be used to run gshell apps on that system, from another gshell enabled system.

 - "topidchart" service by publisher "platform" should be up and running in the network.
   Use `gshell list` to check all the available micro services, the last line is "topidchart".